bigfix/developer.bigfix.com/site/reference/types/bes-domain.md

 # unique value of &lt;bes domain&gt; : bes domain with multiplicity

-Returns the unique values of a given list of &amp;lt;bes domain&amp;gt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;bes domain&lt; types, removing duplicates and sorting by value.

 # &lt;bes domain&gt; = &lt;bes domain&gt; : boolean